LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 The Russian-inspired energy crisis has been driving reluctant European energy companies to sign more and more long-term LNG supply contracts in 2022 that are undermining the Europe Green Deal that aims to reduce emissions to zero by 2050.
 A year before, Brussels was expecting to phase gas use out completely in the coming decade as part of its plans to transition to carbon-zero by 2050.

 The EU became the world leader in LNG import in 2022, overtaking the previous leaders of China, Japan and South Korea, according to data from Refinitiv.
-Imports were up by 58% to a total of 137 bcm (101mn tonnes).
+Imports were up by 58% to a total of 137 bcm (101mn tonnes), up from 78.6mt a year earlier, with the US imports rising to 52.1mt in 2022 from 21.5mt in 2021.

+Total global LNG imports rose to 409mn tonnes last year from 386.5mn tonnes in 2021, according to data from Refinitiv, while figures from commodity analysts Kpler showed a slightly lower 400.5mn tonnes, up from 379.6mn tonnes.

-After supplies from Russia halved to 60 bcm, the EU imported 24% of total global LNG deliveries, Japan 17%, China 15% and South Korea 11%.
+After supplies from Russia halved to 60 bcm, the EU imported 24% of total global LNG deliveries, Japan 17% (73.6mt), China 15% and South Korea 11%.
+India imported 20mt of LNG in 2022, down from 24mt the year before.
 The share of liquefied gas in Europe's consumption increased 1.75 times, from 20% to 35%, while the share of Russian gas fell to a third of its previous level, from 40% to 15%.

 Can Europe repeat that trick in 2023?